-After years of us campaigning, Northern Ireland's Department of Health says it's now likely to develop a strategy for the only Home Nation without one – and we're making sure prostate cancer is a key part of it.
+After years of our campaigning, Northern Ireland's Department of Health says it will now develop a cancer strategy for the only Home Nation without one – and we're making sure prostate cancer is a key part of it.

-Northern Ireland's Department of Health has today confirmed that it's likely to develop a cancer strategy for the country.
-It is currently the only Home Nation without one and is something we've long campaigned for as crucial for helping men there at risk of prostate cancer, or living with and after the disease.
+Northern Ireland's Department of Health has today confirmed that it will develop a cancer strategy for the country.
+It is currently the only Home Nation without one and this is something we've long campaigned for as crucial for helping men there at risk of prostate cancer, or living with and after the disease.

-Last week, we held a roundtable meeting at Stormont, where a lack of a functioning executive has made any potential cancer strategy impossible so far.
+In November, we held a roundtable meeting at Stormont, where the lack of a functioning executive has made any potential cancer strategy impossible so far.
 Key Members of the Legislative Assembly, health officials and charity representatives attended and agreed with us that prostate cancer treatment and care should be a key part of any future plans.

 "It is fantastic news that Northern Ireland is finally going to have a comprehensive cancer strategy," says Heather Blake, our Director of Support and Influencing, who attended the roundtable (pictured above).